rwev/rwev.gitlab.io/content/pages/about.md

 ### Informal, Uncensored, Grammatically Questionable, and sans Citations
 This site will be a thought repository - _not_ a scientific journal, formal debate stage, or politically correct publication.
 I plan to move fast, and add content insofar as it satisfies my desire to put the thoughts onto paper.
 This does not involve grammatical knit-picking or appeals to authority via citations.
 Think colloquial.

+### Personal
+Content will be the culmination of personal thoughts, both deep and shallow, and everything in between, and all brought together into a consistent weave.
+It may seem scattered and distracted, but at the end of the day, it's for my own sanity and quest to freedom from cognitive dissonance.
+This is not work, this is joy.
+As soon as I'm no longer intrigued by an idea or topic, I'll move on.
+I want this project to last, and thus it must be sustainable, and forcing myself to do something I'm not motivated by in my spare time is _not_ sustainable.
+Expect half-baked work.